ManuelElizaldi/PyStrava/README.md

 ![Average Monthly Laps for Functional Training](/Images/FunctionalTrainingLaps.png)

-This graph displays the average number of rounds per month.
-The average time per lap is 8.08 minutes.
+This graph illustrates the average number of rounds completed per month.
+Notably, October 2021 stands out as the month with the highest average number of laps, reaching 8.8.
+One significant observation is the upward trend in rounds per month, indicating an improvement in my fitness over time.
+Starting from September 2021, I have consistently surpassed the minimum threshold that I set for myself.
+Although there was a temporary decline in September 2022, my performance swiftly rebounded.
+This data highlights the progress I have made and underscores my dedication to maintaining a consistent level of physical activity.

 ## Copy This Dashboard Template
 If you want to use this dashboard as a template for your own analysis, follow these steps.